Control a Robot Dog with a Custom Viam Base Component

 The base component type is useful for controlling mobile robots because it gives users intuitive steering controls to use in code as well as from the Viam app remote control interface.

-Viam natively supports a wheeled base model, but if you have a quadruped or other form of rover that isn’t compatible with the wheeled model, you have two options:
+Viam natively supports a wheeled base model, but if you have a quadruped or other form of base that requires a different underlying implementation, you can create a custom component as a modular resource.

 By the end of the tutorial, you will be able to drive this dog around using the Viam base methods: MoveStraight